 Musto was founded in 1965 when Keith Musto, an Olympic sailor and engineer, began designing kits for sailors and sailing teams.
 These early products reflected an ethos of innovation and reliability that extends to today's full line of sailing, equestrian and shooting gear, as well as casual clothing for men and women.

 Reliability is key not just to Musto's products but to its business operations.
-Customer orders, invoices and credits, and collaboration with a global network of partners all take place via email – and the business email solutions need to work seamlessly.
+Customer orders, invoices and credits, and collaboration with a global network of partners all take place via email – and the system needs to work seamlessly.
 "As the world has become much more real-time, our communication is expected to be real-time, 24/7.
 If we lost that communication, we wouldn't be able to get any product made." said Musto IT Director Frank Potts.

 Musto has a large mobile workforce, and works with manufacturers all around the world, sending large files and drawings back and forth between factories and designers.
 Communication and collaboration across these teams is fundamental to the company's success.
 Until recently, Musto maintained a diverse infrastructure, including Exchange Server 2003 with "a real mixed bag of Outlook [versions]", Apple with Entourage and a BlackBerry suite of phone services and handsets backed by a BlackBerry Server.
-Described by IT staff as ageing, corrupted and lacking adequate back-up, Musto's business email solutions were due for an upgrade beyond the bit-by-bit updating that had been the norm.
+Described by IT staff as ageing, corrupted and lacking adequate back-up, the system was due for an upgrade beyond the bit-by-bit updating that had been the norm.

 Flagging email system threatened to scuttle business